 A growth agency looks at what tactics will affect positive growth, and they aren’t skilled in just one singular tactic only!
 They have an arsenal of tactics, online and offline to choose from, and a specialist that can manage it for results to best help you hit your growth targets.

 What Else to Look for in a Solid Digital Growth Agency Partner:

-What does the growth agency do for ongoing education, certifications and staying up to date with sweeping changes in the marketing and sales enablement landscapes?
+What does the growth agency do for ongoing education, certifications, and staying updated on sweeping changes in the marketing and sales enablement landscapes?
 How many certifications does the agency’s average team member have that will be working on your account?
-For example at LAIRE, our team gets a new certification every quarter from HubSpot, Google, SEO tools like SEMrush or MOZ, email tools, and is up to date on best practices.
+For example at LAIRE, our team gets a new certification every quarter from HubSpot, Google, SEO tools like SEMrush or MOZ, and email tools, and is up to date on best practices.

 When selecting a digital growth agency partner, it truly can come down to the gut feel and vibe you get.
 Are they truly listening to you and your needs?
 Or are they waiting for you to finish so they can start talking about themselves?
 Hopefully, they don’t talk over you!
 If they truly position themselves as a growth agency, I doubt they will.

 Those focused on growth have one thing in common: the desire to help others grow.
 They will sympathize with your lack of growth or growth challenges, they will listen intently to how you think you may be able to grow, they will compliment your recognition of the need to change and finally, they will agree to go on a journey with you to help you reach your growth goals, regardless if it is just a 5-minute call or a 5-year long engagement.